EssentialsX/Website/Home.md

 * Improved translations for German and French
 * Adds configuration option for the milk bucket "easter egg", which (really shouldn't, but does) allow players to mess with other people's horses: `milk-bucket-easter-egg`
 * Adds configuration option for the "Set fly mode enabled..." message on join: `send-fly-enable-on-join`
+* Fixes giving spawner eggs with entity ID values and potions with damage values in 1.9

 ### Showkit
 Command: `/showkit <kitname>`